aws-samples/serverless-patterns/documentdb-stream-lambda-eventbridge-cdk/README.md

 1. DocumentDB Cluster ARN
 2. AWS Secret Manager ARN for the Database
-3. AWS VPC ID where the DocumentDB Cluster is provisioned
+3. AWS VPC ID where the DocumentDB Cluster is provisioned (if not provided will use default VPC)
 4. AWS Security Group ID for the DocumentDB Cluster
+5. DocumentDB Database Name
+6. DocumentDB Collection Name

 ### AWS Console Part